WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 ## Requirements

 - To be displayed correctly, Game Time needs to be selected in the Splits and Timer components of the LiveSplit layout
-- Levels or run categories are not part of the script and need to be set in the LiveSplit splits
+- Levels or run categories are not part of the script and need to be set in the LiveSplit splits.
+You can copy the missions from [here][missions-url].

 ## Rules